2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/objects/settings.md

 uid: NetCode.DynamicCode.Objects.Settings
 ---

-# Settings / @Settings Object Dynamic Code
+# Settings in Dynamic Code ✨ new!

 The `Settings` object consolidates settings for the current scenario.
 It merges settings configured in the _View_, _App_, _Site_, _System_ and _Presets_.